SodaTheCoder/SodaTheCoder/README.md

 <h1>Hi everyone!</h1>
-I'm a 15-year-old who wants to be a programmer in the future👨‍🦰.  <br>
+I'm a 15-year-old student of computer science who wants to be a programmer👨‍🦰.  <br>
 I have been coding since 2018.📅<br>
 I live in Slovenia, Europe. 🌎📍<br>
 I like disassembling all kinds of devices and programming.🔧✅<br>